AlphaSense vs PitchBook Comparison

 • Do you need to act on your research by reaching decision-makers directly, or does your workflow end at analysis?

-• Are you willing to pay enterprise pricing for broad coverage, or do you need transparent, all-inclusive access from day one?
+• Are you willing to pay enterprise pricing with no entry point, or do you need a platform that is free to start?

 AlphaSense is the platform for teams that need to search, synthesize, and reason across large volumes of qualitative business documents.
 With access to over 500 million premium documents (including earnings transcripts, broker research from 1,500+ firms, and 260,000+ expert interview transcripts), AlphaSense answers open-ended research questions using its multi-agent Generative Search.
 If your work involves building investment theses, monitoring competitive landscapes, or conducting due diligence across qualitative sources, AlphaSense gives you depth no other platform matches.
 The trade-offs: enterprise pricing with no public rate card, and a learning curve for new users.

 PitchBook is the standard platform for private capital market data.
-Covering nearly 6 million companies, 2.7 million investments, 570,000 investors, 56,000 limited partners, and 147,000 funds, PitchBook gives deal professionals structured, searchable access to the transactions, valuations, and fund performance metrics that drive capital allocation decisions.
+Covering 11.9 million companies, 3 million deals, 621,000 investors, and 161,000 funds, PitchBook gives deal professionals structured, searchable access to the transactions, valuations, and fund performance metrics that drive capital allocation decisions.
 If your work centers on deal sourcing, comparable analysis, fund benchmarking, or LP research, PitchBook's coverage across PE, VC, M&A, and credit markets stands alone.
-The trade-off: pricing is opaque and enterprise-only, and the platform's private-market focus means it's not built for the broader qualitative research that strategic teams often need alongside deal data.
+The trade-off: pricing is opaque and enterprise-only, and the platform's private-market focus means it is not built for broader GTM execution.

 Both platforms are strong research tools.
 But research without execution creates a gap: you identify the right companies, validate the thesis, map the competitive landscape, and then need to reach the people who make buying decisions.
-That's where a go-to-market intelligence layer becomes essential.
+That is where a go-to-market intelligence layer becomes essential.

 If turning market intelligence into pipeline is the missing piece in your workflow, see how ZoomInfo works with a free trial.